alabou/NMOS-MatroxOnly/NMOS With H.222.0.md

 ### RTP transport based on RFC 2250 and RFC 3551

-For Nodes consuming H.222.0 using the RTP payload mapping defined by RFC 2250 adn RFC 3551, the Receiver resource MUST indicate `urn:x-nmos:transport:rtp` or one of its subclassifications for the `transport` attribute.
+For Nodes consuming H.222.0 using the RTP payload mapping defined by RFC 2250 adn RFC 3551, the Receiver resource MUST indicate `urn:x-nmos:transport:rtp` or one of its subclassifications for the `transport` attribute and MUST indicate `video/MP2T` as the `media_type`.

 ### Other transports

-For Nodes consuming H.222.0 using other transports, the Receiver resource MUST indicate the associated `urn:x-nmos:transport:` or or `urn:x-matrox:transport:` label of the transport or one of its subclassifications for the `transport` attribute.
+For Nodes consuming H.222.0 using other transports, the Receiver resource MUST indicate the associated `urn:x-nmos:transport:` or or `urn:x-matrox:transport:` label of the transport or one of its subclassifications for the `transport` attribute and MUST indicate `application/mp2t` in the `media_type`.

 ## H.222.0 IS-05 Senders and Receivers